F1 25: Gameplay

+2026 Season Pack

+The 2026 Season Pack includes the new regulations introduced for the corresponding season, all relevant circuit, handling and performance changes to reflect the season, all new cars, the Audi and Ford power units, the Audi and Cadillac teams, Sergio Pérez, Valtteri Bottas and Arvid Lindblad as incoming drivers, and the 2026 Formula 2 season drivers.
+Lindblad replaces Isack Hadjar at Racing Bulls, with the latter moving to Red Bull Racing, replacing Yuki Tsunoda.
+Having already been included in the base game, the 2026 DLC features the Bahrain and Saudi Arabian Grands Prix as part of the 2026 calendar despite the Bahrain Grand Prix being relocated and the Saudi Arabian Grand Prix being cancelled in real life, along with the sole new track introduced in 2026, Madring, which was released with the DLC.
+The DLC also features the new active aero, boost mode, and overtake mode features, replacing DRS and ERS.
+The 2026 season may also be played in driver and My Team career, with custom liveries available, and online multiplayer, though two-player career is not included; EA released a statement on Steam that confirmed that two-player career had been considered, though was cut to focus on the new simulation features.
+A reveal trailer was uploaded to YouTube on 20 May and a 5-minute video providing information, footage, and walkthrough of the game was released on 26 May.
+All cars are as depicted at the 2026 Australian Grand Prix.
+The cover art, which is set at Madring, depicts (from left to right) Gabriel Bortoleto, Lewis Hamilton and Bottas.
+The DLC was released on 3 June, with the PC version costing $25, while the console version costs $30.
+A bundle featuring the base game and the DLC was also released that replaces the existing Deluxe Edition.

 Story mode: Braking Point 3

 The Braking Point story mode that was introduced in F1 2021 returns in F1 25, set in the and 2025 seasons.
 Drivers Callie Mayer (voiced by Emer Kenny) and Aiden Jackson (voiced by Aiden Felgate) both return in Braking Point, as does Devon Butler (franchise linchpin using Adam Sanderson's likeness, voiced by Daniel Ben Zenou), Davidoff Butler (voiced by David Bark-Jones), Casper Akkerman (voiced by Christopher Dane), and Andreo Konner (voiced by Joe Alessi).
 The story mode revolves around the Konnersport Butler Global Racing Team as they mount a challenge for the World Championship.

 New to this version of Braking Point is that in certain chapters, the player will have to choose as to which driver to play as, either Callie Mayer or Aiden Jackson.
 Whichever the player chooses there would be a unique outcome in the storyline.